eteitelbaum/academic-website/content/slides/psc1001_2.1/index.md

 - Three levels of state power
   - National (federal)
-  - Retional (state or provincial)
+  - Regional (state or provincial)
   - Local

-- **Federalism**: A system in which regional legislatures, executives (governors), judiciaries and police have a great of authority to make, review and enforce their own laws
+- **Federalism**: A system in which regional legislatures, executives (governors), judiciaries and police have substantial authority to make, review and enforce their own laws

 ---